DsosaH/osticket-prereqs/README.md

 <br/>

 <p>
-  Now we'll make some configurations inside <b>Internet Informacion Services (IIS) Manager</b> to prepare for the installation of the OSticket software.
+  Now we'll make some configurations inside <b>Internet Information Services (IIS) Manager</b> to prepare for the installation of the OSticket software.
 </p>
 <p>